Graduate Admissions FAQ

 Please review the entire list of frequently asked questions and answers below, prior to contacting us for queries related to psychology graduate admissions.
 Our program receives numerous inquiries each day and we are not able to respond to questions that are already addressed in the FAQ below.

-This FAQ is divided into 2 general sections; I) PREPARING TO APPLY; and, II) AFTER YOU HAVE SUBMITTED YOUR APPLICATION
+This FAQ is divided into two general sections;

-Section I ‐ PREPARING TO APPLY
+Section 1 ‐ PREPARING TO APPLY

 When does the application period open (and close) for the UBC Okanagan Psychology graduate programs?